-LL.M. in Air and Space Law (Advanced)
+Master of Laws in Advanced Studies in Air and Space Law

 It has a clearly defined European dimension and, without neglecting academic levels, pays specific attention to professional applications, particularly through its internship requirements.